bbatsche/entrust/README.md

 ## Configuration

 Set the property values in the `config/auth.php` (typically, these values are configured correctly out of the box but it is worth double checking).
-These values will be used by entrust to refer to the correct user table and model.
+These values will be used by Entrust to refer to the correct user table and model.

 You can also publish the configuration for this package to further customize table names and model namespaces: